Eximchain/abi2api/README.md

 You will also need to Java (v7 or higher) installed, as this tool depends on [Swagger Codegen v2.2.1](https://swagger.io/docs/swagger-tools/).

 ## Config
-The configuration JSON is the key to using `abi2api`.
-It would look something like this (comments just added for explanation):
+The config JSON is generally optional, you only have to use it if you want to create custom OpenAPI tags.
+The config would look something like this:

 ```
 sample configuration...
 {
-  "version": "1.0.0",           // Required: API Version for Swagger
+  "version": "1.0.0",           // Optional: API Version for Swagger
   "schemes": ["https"],         // Optional: Allowed Access Schemes for Swagger
   "host": "localhost:8080",     // Optional: Host for Swagger
   "basePath": "/",              // Optional: Base Path for Swagger
-  "contract": "<path_to_contract_metadata.json>", // Required: Relative to directory of config file
+  "eth": {                      // Optional: Ethereum Configuration
+    "provider": "http://localhost:8545", // Optional: Web3 provider
+    "default_gas": 0,                    // Optional: Default Gas for transactions
+    "default_gasPrice": 40               // Optional: Default Gas Price for transactions
+  },
   "tags": [...
 Optional: custom Swagger tags, see below ...],
   "api": {...
-Optional: custom Swagger tag config, see below ...},
+Optional: custom Swagger tag config, see below ...}
-  "eth": {                      // Required: Ethereum Configuration
-    "provider": "http://localhost:8545", // Required: Web3 provider
-    "default_gas": 0,                    // Required: Default Gas for transactions
-    "default_gasPrice": 40               // Required: Default Gas Price for transactions
 }
-}
 ```

-If `schemes`, `host`, or `basePath` are left blank, then `abi2api` will use the values shown above.
+`abi2api` will use the above values as defaults for the `version`, `schemes`, `host`, `basePath`, and `eth` keys.
 The `tags` and `api` keys let you create additional Swagger tags and connect them to contract methods, you can find more information in the relevant section of [`abi2oas`](https://github.com/Eximchain/abi2oas#custom-tags).

 ## How It Works
 `abi2api` builds a server for your web contract by leveraging the [OpenAPI Spec](https://swagger.io/specification/) and [Swagger Codegen](https://swagger.io/swagger-codegen/), along with some custom sauce cooked up in-house at [Eximchain](https://eximchain.com/):